 The Orange Country Register in suburban Los Angeles is expanding its newsroom.
 Not only that — the owners are emphasizing print, not digital.

-BEN BERGMAN, BYLINE: In the last few weeks, longtime Register editor Ken Brusic has hired some two dozen newsroom positions: critics to review food, TV and cars, a society columnist, and investigative reporters.
-He's still looking for a movie critic, a magazine writer, and many more reporters.
+In the past few weeks, longtime Register editor Ken Brusic has hired some two-dozen positions: critics to review food, TV and cars, a society columnist and investigative reporters.
+He's still looking for a movie critic, a magazine writer and many more reporters.

 Three years ago, the paper went into bankruptcy, but the changing economics of the industry were only part of the problem.
 The owners had saddled the paper with hundreds of millions in debt, and then cashed out.

-So there was no reason to things would be different when a Boston-based investment firm bought The Register this summer for an undisclosed price.
-The firm's CEO, 39-year-old Aaron Kushner came to the paper after running a greeting card company.
+So there was no reason to think things would be different when a Boston-based investment firm bought the Register this summer for an undisclosed price.
+The firm's CEO, 39-year-old Aaron Kushner, came to the paper after running a greeting card company.

-He says he has nothing against digital, it's just that for the foreseeable future, most paying subscribers buy the printed product.
-Plus, he's seeing his advertisers decrease their online ad spending.
+He says he has nothing against digital.
+It's just that for the foreseeable future, most paying subscribers buy the printed product.
+Plus, he's seeing his advertisers decrease their online spending.

-BERGMAN: But publisher Aaron Kushner isn't interested in what most people are doing.
-He not only wants to prove his print-first model could work in Orange County, he now has his sights set an hour North, on a bigger paper.
+But Kushner isn't interested in what most people are doing.
+The publisher not only wants to prove his print-first model can work in Orange County; he now has his sights set an hour north, on a bigger paper.

-BERGMAN: That's a long way down the road, cautions Kushner, as is the ability to judge whether his model at the Register is a success.
+That's a long way down the road, Kushner cautions, as is the ability to judge whether his model at the Register is a success.

-Early indications are positive.
-Circulation numbers are up slightly, good news for a paper that used to see double digit declines.
+But early indications are positive.
+Circulation numbers are up slightly, which is good news for a paper that used to see double-digit declines.